Class Skins Concept

 Craneguards, devoted champions of Chi-Ji, seek to bring hope to the war-torn lands of Azeroth.

-In the wak of the Vale’s regrowth and the expulsion of the Black Empire in Battle for Azeroth, the Golden Lotus have taken up a new mantle within their order to protect and defend their land using the magic of the Vale.
+In the wake of the Vale’s regrowth and the expulsion of the Black Empire in Battle for Azeroth, the Golden Lotus have taken up a new mantle within their order to protect and defend their land using the magic of the Vale.

 In the south of Pandaria, the Order of the Crane expanded their temples’ teachings with “Craneguards,” an armoured monk who utilises the teachings and magic of Chi-Ji, the Red Crane.